ducna96/SOC-GHTK/README.md

 # ☸Additional Components(Second Phase of Implementation):
  - **Snort**: [Snort](https://www.snort.org/) is the foremost Open Source Intrusion Prevention System (IPS) in the world.
  - **Wazuh**: [Wazuh](https://wazuh.com/) is an open source security monitoring solution which collects and analyzes host security data.
 It is a fork of the older, better known OSSEC project.
- - **Honeypot Dionea**: [Dionaea](https://dionaea.readthedocs.io/en/latest/index.html) intention is to trap malware exploiting vulnerabilities exposed by services offered to a network, gaining a copy of the malware.
- - **Jupyter Notebook**: The Jupyter Notebook is a web-based interactive computing platform.
-The notebook combines live code, equations, narrative text, visualizations etc.
-   - Official website of Jupyter is **[HERE](https://jupyter.org/)**
  - **IntelOwl**: [IntelOwl](https://intelowlproject.github.io/) is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale
  - **Atomic Red Team™**: [Atomic Red Team™](https://github.com/redcanaryco/atomic-red-team) is library of tests mapped to the MITRE ATT&CK® framework.
 Security teams can use Atomic Red Team to quickly, portably, and reproducibly test their environments.

  - **Twitter Bot**: We have created Twitter TI bot to collect meaningful intel about anything we care about and thus giving us the related information around them.
 You can find the episode [HERE](https://youtu.be/onklNNJcfDU)

-## ☸Additional Components(Third Phase of Implementation):
- - **Elastic EDR**: [Elastic EDR](https://www.elastic.co/endpoint-security/) prevents ransomware and malware, detects advanced threats, and arms responders with vital context.
-It’s free and open, ready for every endpoint.

 # 🔽Installation-Requirements:
 ## ☁Hardware Requirements: about 1500 VM